electrocucaracha/openstack-multinode/README.md

 # OpenStack Multi-Node Deployment
 [![Build Status](https://travis-ci.org/electrocucaracha/openstack-multinode.png)](https://travis-ci.org/electrocucaracha/openstack-multinode)

+Package based management has been replaced by container based management systems which help to solve the availability, management and scalability aspects of deployment.
+These are some of the benefits of using a containerized deployment:

+* **OS agnostic:** Ability to run on any platform, regardless of the physical host OS.
+* **Easy to scale up/down:** The operation to add/remove OpenStack compute nodes is performed through starting/stopping containers.
+* **Fast deployment:** Containers already have binaries and configuration files so provisioning an OpenStack cluster can take few minutes.
+* **Easy to rollback:** Installing, patching or upgrading operations are atomic, either they will successfully complete or will fail.
+In case of failure, they can be removed and the system is back to its old state.
+* **In-place updates:** Instead of rolling-updates, one can follow the pattern on in-place updates.
+Whenever a new image is available, one can simply stop the old-container and start a new container with the latest image.
+* **Enabling/disabling services easily:** Given that everything is containerized, adding/removing services is now like starting/stopping containers.
+* **Self-healing deployment:** Services can be managed by Kubernetes or Docker Swarm and failed containers can be automatically restarted.
+This results in a self-healing deployment.
+* **Immutable and portable:** Images once built don’t change over time.
+Hence, you can recreate the same setup on different days/different environments with exact same piece of code running.
+Also, since everything is containerized, it can be moved from one place to another with ease.

+Almost all the technology giants have been shift their focus to container based architecture.

+[Kolla][1] is an OpenStack project which aims to provide production-ready containers for OpenStack deployment and management.
-This project offers instructions to deploy OpenStack services through [Kolla][1] tool in the following configurations:
+This repository offers instructions to deploy OpenStack services through the use of [Kolla][1] installer in the following
+configurations:

 * [All-in-One](samples/aio/): Kolla Docker Registry, OpenStack
-Controller and Compute roles installed on a single Ubuntu Xenial server.
+Controller and Compute roles installed on a single CentOS 7 server.
 This configuration is limited so it's recommended only for Development purposes.
 * [No High Availability](samples/noha/): Kolla Docker Registry and OpenStack Controller role installed on a single CentOS 7 server.
 Two